jessetane/cui/README.md

 ```
 GUIs for the command line.

-## Install
-npm install cui

 ## Why
-Command line tools are fast - the problem is that they can be hard to use. cui allows you to create optional (and potentially dynamic) views for each parameter your command requires.
+Command line tools are fast - the problem is that they can be hard to use. cui allows you to create optional (and potentially dynamic) views for each parameter your tool requires.

-## How it works
+## How
 Views are arranged in a sequence, and can display either "buttons" or "fields".
 After each view collects a selection or input, the results are stored and the sequence advances.
-Views can include a callback that executes after results are stored, but before the sequence advances - usually the last view in the sequence performs the tool's main "work" in its callback.
+Views can include a callback that executes after results are stored, but before the sequence advances - usually the last view in the sequence performs the main "work" in its callback.

+## Install
+npm install cui

 ## Usage
 This code is from example/basic: